 The Best Practices at NLS

-The Best Practices at NLS includes the institute’s important principles.
-They have been compiled under four themes: Economic responsibility, Leadership and work community skills, Legality and good administration, as well as Openness and privacy principles.
-The principles are presented concisely in the publication.
-The online publication is supplemented by the best practices manual and online training provided for the personnel.
+The Best Practices at NLS publication includes the organisation’s key principles.
+They have been compiled under five themes: economic sustainability; leadership and work community skills; legality and good administration; openness and privacy principles; and risk management.
+Of these, risk management was added to the programme in May 2024.
+The principles are summarised in the publication intended for stakeholders, which is supplemented by the manual of best practices and online training for the personnel.

 We take accessibility into account